satishdevops777/Devops/K8S.md

   - 💥 At 30s → SIGKIL
   - 💥 Requests terminated → 5xx

+***“Rolling updates usually avoid downtime because traffic is shifted gradually, while blue-green deployments can cause downtime if traffic is switched before the new version is fully ready.
+However, both can be zero-downtime with proper readiness checks and graceful shutdown.”***

 ### 3️⃣ Canary Deployment
 - Release new version to small % of users first.
 - Example: